This website uses cookies

 “The objective,” says Dassault president and CEO Eric Trappier, “is to allow passengers to experience time on board the aircraft as just another part of their everyday life, not as a long interval between origin and destination, so they arrive feeling refreshed and at their very best.”

 The Falcon 10X introduces the largest and most versatile cabin designed for a purpose-built business jet.
-Its interior is eight inches wider and two inches taller than its nearest competitor, enabling owners to design interiors that feel less like a traditional aircraft cabin and more like a modern living or working environments.
+Its interior is eight inches wider and two inches taller than its nearest competitor, enabling owners to design interiors that feel less like a traditional aircraft cabin and more like a modern living or working environment.

 Delivering this comfort while maintaining efficiency and operational flexibility required innovation across nearly every aspect of the aircraft.
 Engineers applied expertise from Dassault’s military aircraft programmes to advance aerodynamics, materials, avionics and flight controls.
 Dassault remains the only manufacturer designing and building both advanced fighter jets and business aircraft – a cross-disciplinary advantage now reflected in the Falcon 10X.

-The aircraft will cruise at speeds approaching the sound barrier with a top speed of 0.925 Mach and has a maximum range of 7,500nm, connecting city pairs such as New York to Shanghai, Los Angeles to Sydney, Sao Paulo to Dubai or Beijing to Paris.
+The aircraft will cruise at speeds approaching the sound barrier with a top speed of 0.925 Mach and has a maximum range of 7,500nm, connecting city pairs such as New York to Shanghai, Los Angeles to Sydney, Sao Paulo to Dubai and Beijing to Paris.

 Passenger comfort was engineered with equal attention.
 At a cruising altitude of 41,000ft, cabin pressure will be maintained at 3,000ft, complemented by 100 per cent fresh air continuously renewed and individually adjustable temperature zones.
 The fuselage features 38 extra large windows, nearly 50 per cent larger than the Falcon 8X, making it the brightest cabin in business aviation.
 Measuring nine feet, one inch wide (2.77m) and six feet, eight inches tall (2.03m), the cabin is larger than some regional jets and can accommodate three- or four-zone interiors including dining areas, privacy suites, full-size bedrooms and optional showers.